 Please bear in mind that if you decide to approach the Church Urban Fund for support through the Mustard Seed Programme, you should not apply directly to the Trust as well.

-Occasionally, we will fund organisations of comparable charitable status, such as Industrial Provident Societies or Community Interest Companies, but only where there is a very strong connection with one or more of our current funding priorities.
+From time to time we may accept applications from Industrial Provident Societies or Community Interest Companies, but only where there is a very strong connection with one or more of our current funding priorities.
+If you represent one of these types of organisations, and wish to apply to the Trust, please contact us for advice before attempting to submit an online application.

-Please note that we are unable to fund individuals, or charities based outside the UK.
+We do not accept applications from any form of organisation except those listed above.
+Please note that we do not fund or respond to requests from individuals, or charities based outside the UK.

 We are currently inviting applications from registered charities in the following areas: